-Rental income from investment properties is recognized on a straight-line basis over the lease term.
-When the Group provides incentives to its tenants, the cost of the incentives is recognised over the lease term, on a straight-line basis, as a reduction of rental income.
-The group recognises revenue from sale of services when the service is performed.
+Rental income is recognized on a straight-line basis over the lease term.
+When the Group provides incentives to its tenants, the cost of the incentives is recognized over the lease term, on a straight-line basis, as a reduction of rental income.
+The group recognizes revenue from sale of services when the service is performed.